SilkRose/Pony/stories/deternal/deternal.md

 Pinkie cried fully now.
 "I miss Rainbow and Rarity so much still."

-Twilight started to cry too.
+Twilight started to cry, too.
 "I miss them too…"

-As they laid there crying together, Twilight felt it begin.
+As they lay there crying together, Twilight felt it begin.
 Applejack was dying in her sleep, and Twilight was dying with her.

 Twilight didn't know what to do, so she just held onto Pinkie tight and cried until the end.

-Applejack had died, and so did Twilight Sparkle.
+Applejack had died, and so had Twilight Sparkle.

 ***

 Fluttershy led Twilight and Pinkie into her cottage.
 The trio had just finished taking care of the animals at Sweet Feather Sanctuary for the day.
-They sit down and breath a sigh of relief.
+They sat down and breathed a sigh of relief.

-Fluttershy thanks her friends.
-"Thank you girls for all the help.
+Fluttershy thanked her friends.
+"Thank you, girls, for all the help.
 There's just so much to do I can't handle it all myself."

 Pinkie smiled.
-"Anytime Fluttershy!"
+"Anytime, Fluttershy!"

 Twilight said, "You're welcome."

 Fluttershy frowned.
 "I'm sorry I've been asking for so much help lately.
-I've been having a lot for trouble taking care of all the animals.
+I've been having a lot of trouble taking care of all the animals.
 I used to be able to handle it fine, but it's so hard nowadays."

 Pinkie understood.
-"I get what you mean, throwing parties is a lot harder now too at our age, but Twilight is such a big help."
+"I get what you mean.
+Throwing parties is a lot harder now, too, at our age, but Twilight is such a big help."

-Twilight didn't know what to say, but the situation made her very self-aware of how young she still look while her friends are ageing and grey.
+Twilight didn't know what to say, but the situation made her very self-aware of how young she still looked while her friends were ageing and grey.

 Fluttershy sighed.
 "Can I tell you girls something?"

 Both her friends nodded.

 "I've been really sad for the last few years.
-I try and take care of the animals at the sanctuary, but it just gets harder and harder everyday."
+I try and take care of the animals at the sanctuary, but it just gets harder and harder every day."

 Pinkie nodded.

 Fluttershy continued, "I'm sad because there are too many animals for me to help."
 Tears fall from her eyes.
 "I'm sad because I can't help in the ways I used to be able to."

 Pinkie tried to comfort her with a hug.

 Fluttershy hugged back.
 "I'm sad because when an animal is dying, I just have to watch as they struggle, asking for help through the pain."

-Twilight joined the hug as Pinkie started to cry too.
+Twilight joined the hug as Pinkie started to cry, too.

-Fluttershy broke down, full on crying now.
+Fluttershy broke down, full-on crying now.
 "I'm sad because I should have died first.
 I miss Rainbow, and Rarity, and Applejack so much."

 All three mares stayed in the hug, crying together.

 "I'm sad because I don't know what to do anymore.
 I don't know how to go on living in misery."

-After that, the group stayed silent as the cried out all there frustration and sadness.
+After that, the group stayed silent as they cried out all their frustration and sadness.

-After the hug was over, Twilight apologized, "I'm sorry Fluttershy.
+After the hug was over, Twilight apologized.
+"I'm sorry, Fluttershy.
 I didn't know you were going through all that."

-Pinkie added, "We love you so much Fluttershy, we'll do anything we can to help you."
+Pinkie added, "We love you so much, Fluttershy.
+We'll do anything we can to help you."

-Fluttershy tried to smile, but couldn't.
-"Thank you girls, I love you too."
+Fluttershy nodded, but she didn't smile.
+"Thank you, girls.
+I love you too."

-Twilight stated.
-"I can send some ponies from Canterlot to come help you run the sanctuary."
+Twilight stated, "I can send some ponies from Canterlot to come help you run the sanctuary."

 Fluttershy nodded.
-"That would be nice."
+"That would be nice.
+But I don't think there's anything that will really help."

-Pinkie said, "I'm glad I got to be your friend for this long Fluttershy."
+Pinkie said, "I'm glad I got to be your friend for this long, Fluttershy."

 Twilight concurred, "Me too."

-Fluttershy smiled.
-"Thank you girls."
+"Thank you, girls."

 They all shared one more group hug.

 ***

 Twilight signed the scroll in front of her.
-It was to delegate three animal caretakers to relocate and assist Fluttershy in running and taking care of animals at Sweet Feather Sanctuary.
+It assigned three animal caretakers to relocate to Ponyville and assist Fluttershy in running and taking care of the animals at Sweet Feather Sanctuary.

-She levitated the scroll and gave it to her advisor, who took it and left the room.
+She levitated the scroll to her advisor, who took it and left the room.

-As the door shut, Twilight start to feel pain radiating from her heart.
+As the door shut, Twilight started to feel pain radiating from her heart.
 It was happening again.

 Pinkie entered the room and waved to Twilight.